doheelab/backend-study/Machine Learning/Ensemble Learning.md

 given that **zero mean** and are **uncorrelated**.

-In reality (errors are correlated), by the Cauchy's ionequallity,
+In reality (errors are correlated), by the Cauchy's inequallity,

 $$
 \left[\frac{1}{M}{\sum_{m=1}^{M}{\epsilon_m(x)}}\right]^2 \le \frac{1}{M}{\sum_{m=1}^{M}{\epsilon_m(x)^2}},